stat385uiuc/su2017/content/post/2017-07-25-homework-5-show-me-the-money.md

 - Document all functions using `roxygen2`.

 ## (4 Points) Exercise 3: Computational Wizardry

+As a capstone to the course, the last exercise involves bringing your package onto a distributed computing environment and using it.
+This exercise will take _time_ as you are beholdent to the job scheduler.
+Make sure to start it early!

 - Deploy your package to the campus cluster following the guidelines here: <http://thecoatlessprofessor.com/programming/working-with-r-on-a-cluster/>
      - You will need to create a [Personal Access Token on GitHub](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)